pulseenergy/chef-style-guide/README.md

     If somebody overrides the `version` attribute, the `url` attribute won't be recomputed.
 It doesn't matter whether the attribute is overridden in an environment file or by another cookbook.

     When you need to derive attributes, do it inside a recipe or provider.

+- If you need to define attributes that aren't really owned by any particular cookbook, use `node['global']` as the namespace and define them in roles or environment files.
+It is usually preferable to have attributes owned by a cookbook, but sometimes there are exception cases and the exceptions should be clearly marked.

 ## Cookbooks